Creating a User and Granting DNS Permissions

 - .

-Log in to the DNS console by using the created user, and verify that the user only has read permissions for DNS.
+Verify that the user only has read permissions for DNS.

 - Choose Service List > Domain Name Service.
-On the DNS console, choose Dashboard > Public Zones.
+On the DNS console, choose Overview > Public Zones.
 On the displayed page, click Create Public Zone.
 If the public zone cannot be created, the DNS ReadOnlyAccess policy has already taken effect.

 - Choose any other service from Service List.
 If a message appears indicating that you have insufficient permissions to access the service, the DNS ReadOnlyAccess policy has already taken effect.